-Both options are found to have essentially the same overall benefit.
-This is driven by the fact that both options are assumed to be commisioned a year apart and so avoid similar levels of expected unserved energy and corrective maintenance costs.
-Option 1 has marginally higher benefits than Option 2 on account of it being commisioned a year earlier.
+Both options are found to have the same overall benefit.
+This is driven by the fact that both options are assumed to be commisioned in the same year and so avoid identical levels of expected unserved energy and corrective maintenance costs.